What Is Agile Methodology, A Guide For Leaders

 Unlike other methods, Agile management uses iterations during the planning and development phases.
 Each iteration is usually a week long.

-During these sessions, the project team and customer team collaborate to prioritize what needs to be added to the iteration.
+During these sessions, the product team and customer team collaborate to prioritize what needs to be added to the iteration.
 The final result is a working software program delivered quickly to the customer in a production-like environment.

 Customers can then test their program and make changes if needed.
 Many releases are made throughout the process as changes to the program are made.
 This iteration process is repeated until the project is completed.